Places to stay in St Osyth, Essex

 St Osyth Camping, Caravans, Self Catering

-Approx 5 miles away in Clacton-on-Sea:
+Approx 4 miles away in East Mersea:

 The Orchards Holiday Park